ArtemLyasovich/GrammarCheckService/README.md

 ### Prerequisites

 - .NET Core SDK 6.0 or higher
-- LanguageTool API Key (if required)
+- LanguageTool API Key (if required a function to find synonyms)
 - gRPC tools for .NET

 ### Installation